 Volunteer Coach Julian Griffith Finds Success On and Off the Court

-“Looking back at it, I never thought that I’d be at the Y this long, let alone that I’d make a big impact on a lot of these kids’ lives,” Griffith explained.
-“I’ve had a lot of parents come to me and say, ‘we love how our son or daughter interacted with you.
+Griffith began at the YMCA as a camp counselor after graduating from St. Joseph’s Prep in 2008.
+“Looking back at it, I never thought that I’d be at the Y that long, let alone that I’d make a big impact on a lot of kids’ lives,” Griffith explains.
+“I have had many parents come to me and say, ‘we love how our son or daughter interacted with you.
 They talk about you so much and we want to thank you for what you’ve done.’
-It’s a lot of those kind words from families that keep me wanting to come back.”
+It’s a lot of those kind words from families that kept me wanting to come back.”

-“Make sure you throw in some life lessons in there,” Griffith added.
-“You have to make sure you handle every person differently.
+“Finally,” Griffith continues, “you have to make sure you handle every person a little differently.
 Every child is different and learns differently.
-Some learn fast, some learn slow, but if you’re able to see how to help a child learn, they’ll want to play more, and you’ll know you’re doing the right thing.”
+Some learn fast, some learn slowly, but if you’re able to help a child learn, they’ll want to play more, and you’ll know you’re doing the right thing.”